Gökhan Gül

-Gökhan Gül (born 17 July 1998) is a German footballer who plays as a defensive midfielder or centre back for Gençlerbirliği.
+Gökhan Gül (born 17 July 1998) is a German professional footballer who plays as a defensive midfielder or centre-back for Al-Okhdood.

 Club career

-He left Fortuna Düsseldorf upon the expiration of his contract on 24 May 2021.
+Gül left Fortuna Düsseldorf upon the expiration of his contract on 24 May 2021.

+On 17 July 2025, Gül joined Saudi Pro League club Al-Okhdood.

 International career

 Gül was born in Germany and is of Turkish descent.
 He is a youth international for Germany, having played up to the Germany U-20s.